A handheld for the tiny gaps between everything else.

 Around the same time I was staring at the OpenPandora like it was forbidden fruit — a Linux handheld people talked about like a secret club.
 In my head, it’s basically the spiritual ancestor of a device like the Thor.

 Then smartphones got fast in a very specific way.
 The iPhone 3GS and Google Nexus One showed up with Cortex-A8 class performance, and suddenly N64 emulation felt close.
-The Nokia N900 — same vibe, plus Linux — made the portable N64 dream feel real.
-I tried PC emulation too, but it never clicked.
-Majora’s Mask on a laptop keyboard isn’t the same thing as having a controller in your hands.
+The Nokia N900 — same vibe, plus Linux — made the portable N64 dream real.
+I tried PC emulation too, finished Ocarina of time again but it never clicked neither as a gaming devince nor remapping the gamepad to a qwerty keyboard.
+I tried Majora’s Mask too, but eventually moved on to tinkering with DAWs and CS 1.6 on local servers in high school.

 By 2011 I had a Huawei U8800 running Mupen64 with Super Mario 64 basically flawlessly.
 Funny thing: I was seventeen and had already drifted away from gaming again.
 I realized I liked the possibility of playing more than the actual sessions.

+I breifly bought the 2DS and the legend of Zeda ocarina of time 3D in 2014 , but at the age of 21 I the world of beeing a student was a lot more and sold it off shortly after.
 My next handheld renaissance hit in 2019 with the OnePlus 6 — the first phone I owned that could run GameCube properly via Dolphin.
-I did my first real playthrough of Super Mario Sunshine using a Bluetooth gamepad, and it felt like the future had finally showed up.
+I did my first real playthrough of Super Mario Sunshine using a Bluetooth gamepad, and it was actually a great experiance.

 Since then I’ve mostly had underpowered phones with weaker driver support — Exynos, Tensor.
 My phone became what it is for most of us: communication, photos, and the everyday tool for everything else.